-Almost completely shrouded in the anemic U.S. stock market performance and the drumbeat of negativity that passes as business reporting these days has been the massive growth in U.S. service exports – increasingly from U.S. startups and small businesses.
+Almost completely shrouded in the drumbeat of negativity that passes as business reporting these days has been the bursting growth in U.S. service exports – increasingly from U.S. startups and small businesses.

-Contrary to the image of imports and exports being only “stuff” flowing in and out of places like the Port of Long Beach, the report notes that services accounted for 31%, or $525.8 billion of total U.S. exports in 2008.
-And unlike our huge “hard goods” trade deficit, in 2009 the value of service exports was 40% greater than the value of service imports.
+Contrary to the image of imports and exports being only “stuff” flowing in and out of places like the Port of Long Beach, last week's Census Bureau noted that services accounted for 30%, or $57.4 billion of total U.S. exports in October.
+And unlike our huge “hard goods” trade deficit, in the value of U.S. service exports was 51% greater than that of imports.

 Business, professional, and technical services were the fifth largest U.S. export category in 2008, and half of the top 10 major export categories were services.
-And with U.S. service companies representing 13.8% of global commercial service exports, the United States is hands-down the world’s dominant service exporter.
+And with U.S. service companies representing close to 15% of global commercial service exports, the United States is hands-down the world’s dominant service exporter.

 Of many, let me flag three main drivers:

 2. U.S. Services are Increasingly Exportable.
-The drumbeat goes on re how “we here in the U.S. don’t “make anything.”
-Well, beyond the fact, that as I point out in my “Made In China” post that very few Americans dream that their children will grow-up and work in a factory, we here in America “make” the most important stuff that has ever existed we do it better than any society has ever done so.
+The drumbeat always goes on how “we here in the U.S. don’t “make anything.”
+Well, beyond the fact, that I note in my “Made In China” post that very few Americans dream that their children will grow-up and work in a factory, we here in America “make” the most important stuff that has ever existed we do it better than any society has ever done so.

 That stuff?
 Ideas and Innovations.
 Strategies.

 Or more prosaically, Brands.
 Websites.
-Entertainments in all their wondrous forms – Movies, Video Games, Social Media and Networks (think LinkedIN, Facebook, Twitter).
+Entertainments in all their wondrous forms – Movies, Video Games, Social Networks.

-Even our current favorite whipping boy industry – financial services – continues to bring us world-bettering innovations like venture philanthropy (i.e. applying market principles to solve the world’s most pressing humanitarian challenges), super angel funds (overcoming the “outlier” or “Black Swan” conundrum of startup investing) and secondary exchanges like Prosper.com, Second Market, and Raise Capital (globalizing and bringing information efficiencies to markets for private securities).
+Even our current favorite whipping boy industry – financial services – continues to bring us world-bettering innovations like venture philanthropy (i.e. applying market principles to solve the world’s most pressing humanitarian challenges), super angel funds (overcoming the “outlier” or “Black Swan” conundrum of startup investing) and of course crowdfunding (democratizing fund-raising and investing in ways never before even dreamed possible.)

 3. Global Best Practices.
-Perhaps my favorite and why the great probability is that all of our children will live in a world far, far richer and more plentiful than ours – namely that best practices worldwide are visible and replicable to and for all.
+Perhaps my favorite, namely that business best practices worldwide are visible and replicable to and for all.
 And the corollary, the really screwed-up and ineffective ways of doing things are also blatantly transparent.

-From lists like the “most business friendly” countries to California now having a portal where parents can see teacher’s ratings to the U.S. Senate studying Chinese technocrats to the simple reality that the Internet and mobile phones make it crystal-clear to all who is winning and losing in the world (see N. Korea, Iran, et al.), the modern world has become a perfectly competitive market in all of the best senses.
+From lists like the “most business friendly” countries to California now having a portal where parents can see teacher’s ratings to the U.S. Senate studying Chinese technocrats to the simple reality that the Internet and mobile phones make it crystal-clear to all who is winning and losing in the world (see North Korea, Iran, et al.), the modern world has become a rickly competitive market in all its best senses.